celinval/snapcrab/docs/src/welcome.md

-# Welcome to snapcrab
+# Welcome to SnapCrab

-snapcrab is an experimental Rust interpreter designed to accelerate local development by executing Rust code without the overhead of compilation and linking.
+SnapCrab is an experimental Rust interpreter designed to accelerate local development by executing Rust code without the overhead of compilation and linking.

-## What is snapcrab?
+## What is SnapCrab?

-Traditional Rust development requires a full compilation and linking cycle for every code change, which can slow down the development process. snapcrab aims to solve this by interpreting Rust code directly, enabling rapid iteration during development.
+Traditional Rust development requires a full compilation and linking cycle for every code change, which can slow down the development process.
+SnapCrab aims to solve this by interpreting Rust code directly, enabling rapid iteration during development.

 ## Key Features